Auto-Suggest Coding Guide

 What if important categories are missing?

 AI suggestions are a starting point, not a complete solution.
-If you know certain themes should be present, add them manually after reviewing the auto-suggest results.
-The guide creation interface allows you to add categories at any time.
+If you know certain themes should be present, create the suggested guide and add the missing categories in the normal coding guide editor.

 Can I run auto-suggest multiple times?

 Yes.
-If you want to try a different analysis mode (Quick vs Thorough) or if you have updated your data, you can run auto-suggest again.
+If you have updated your data or want a fresh pass, you can run auto-suggest again.
 Each run produces fresh suggestions that you can review independently.

 Does auto-suggest cost credits?